shonfeder/dune.wiki-fork/shared-cache-meeting-20200513.md

 because some rules depends on the universe in RWO.

-For this test, Quentin has been using a distributed cache located on a separte machine and talking to the local one via a WebDAV transport.
+For this test, Quentin has been using a distributed cache located on a Docker container on the same physical machine.
+The communication between the local cache daemon and the distributed one in the Docker container was done via WebDAV.
 Irmin is crashing in some cases and Quentin is going to investigate.

 ## Protocol and metadata